Skip to content

 --with-docker bool false Generate Dockerfile and docker-compose

---with-observability bool false Include health checks and Prometheus metrics
+--with-observability bool false Include health checks (/health) and Prometheus metrics (/metrics) registered as route handlers on the main server

 --with-migrations bool false Include database migration setup